-Windows 8 on your Surface tablet does not expect you to close your apps or programs.
-Older versions of Windows always wanted you to close unneeded programs: You’d click on the little X in the program’s upper-right corner and the program disappeared from the screen.
+Older versions of Windows always wanted you to close unneeded programs: You’d click the little X in the program’s upper-right corner, and the program disappeared from the screen.

 You won’t find any close buttons on apps, however: Apps aren’t meant to be closed.
 When they're not being used, apps simply rest in the background, waiting in case you need them again.
 They consume very few resources, and they don’t eat much, if any, battery power.

 When you’re done with an app, just head back to the Start screen by pressing the Windows key on the front of your Surface.
 (You can also swipe in from the screen’s right edge and touch the Start icon on the Charms bar.)
-Then load a different app and do something else.
+Then load a different app to move on to another task.

 But if you want to close an app, perhaps one that’s making annoying noises in the background, it’s not difficult:

-To close the app currently filling your screen, slide your finger down from the screen’s top edge all the way down to its bottom edge.
-As you slide, the app follows your finger, shrinking, and then disappearing completely when your finger reaches the screen’s bottom edge.
+To close the app currently filling your screen, slide your finger from the screen’s top edge all the way down to its bottom edge.
+As you slide, the app follows your finger, shrinking and then disappearing completely when your finger reaches the screen’s bottom edge.

 It’s oddly empowering to watch your finger pull that unwanted app off the screen.
 It’s an easy trick to remember, and you’ll find yourself wanting to do it again and again.

-When they're not being used, apps slumber in the background.
+When they’re not in use, apps slumber in the background.
 Your Surface ignores them, devoting its full attention to the app currently filling the screen.